madjam002/cordage/README.md

 ## Install

-### Cordage is NOT ready for usage yet, please wait for v0.0.1!

 ```sh
 $ npm install -g cordage
 ```

 Cordage depends on [Node.js](http://nodejs.org/), [npm](http://npmjs.org/) and [fleetctl](https://coreos.com/docs/launching-containers/launching/fleet-using-the-client/).
 Please make sure these dependencies are installed on your system.

 ## Usage